 The Clash’s guitar riff resumes its rightful decibel as I rise.”

 Today’s creative post is born of my love of punk rock and immense glee experienced when Leyla was blaring The Clash.
-Not to mention that I am in a horrible reading slump and knew better than to commit to a review (but I am enjoying the book!).
+I knew this was my time to thrive!

 The Punk Rock Playlist